tliron/prudence/README.md

 An opinionated lightweight web framework built for scale, featuring integrated [RESTful](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) server-side and client-side caching.
+Suitable for frontend user interfaces, backend APIs, and full-stack combos.

-Write your code in JavaScript, TypeScript, or Go.
-Suitable for frontend user interfaces and backend APIs.
+Write your code in Go, JavaScript, TypeScript, or a combination of programming languages.
+Choose the best programming language per need.
+Balance performance and productivity.
+JavaScript/TypeScript are especially useful for bootstrapping your application.

-Prudence is distributed as a single, compact, customizable executable file with no external dependencies.
+Prudence is distributed as a Go library, as well as a single, compact, customizable executable file with no external dependencies.

 And it's fun!
 Through rigorous benchmarks conducted in our good-times laboratory we found Prudence to be a zillion times more fun than competing products from leading brand names.